 One way to prevent anger is to understand that life is difficult.
 Only when we accept and internalize this truth does it become possible to prepare for the difficult moments.
 That’s when we stop being reactive and start being proactive.

 There is never a time when I have not regretted from letting my emotions get the better of me.
-Every time I lose my center, I reflect on it afterwards in my journal and tag it as “negative”.
+Every time I lose my center, I reflect on it afterwards in my journal and tag it as “center”.
 Over a period of a month, I go through these entries and may find a pattern.
 This helps me deal with similar situations later.
 If we keep falling in the same ditch thrice, we are simply not learning.
 The truth is we will continue to experience challenges until we learn to overcome them.
 Daily/weekly reflection can help us be more aware of ourselves and help us make better choices in the future.

 When we are engulfed with negative emotions, it’s best to remain with ourselves for a while, so we can distance from it before we spend time with others.